Full Moon on

 Moon before ascending node

-12 days after descending node on 25 March 2069 at 18:54 in ♉ Taurus.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 8 April 2069 at 21:44 in ♏ Scorpio.
+12 days after descending node on 25 March 2069 at 18:54 in ♉ Taurus the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 8 April 2069 at 21:44 in ♏ Scorpio.

 Moon before southern standstill

-10 days since the previous standstill on 28 March 2069 at 06:45 in ♊ Gemini when the Moon has reached North declination of ∠20.006°, the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-19.933° at the point of next southern standstill on 11 April 2069 at 22:06 in ♐ Sagittarius.
+10 days since the last northern standstill on 28 March 2069 at 06:45 in ♊ Gemini when the Moon has reached North declination of ∠20.006° the lunar orbit is extending southward over the next 4 days to face maximum declination of ∠-19.933° at the point of next southern standstill on 11 April 2069 at 22:06 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy